-While the DOD categorizes its energy use into installations and operations, the Department of Energy uses different categories, dividing government departments CO2 equivalent emissions into three categories - standard operations, non-standard operations and biogenic emissions.41 Because the paper focuses on greenhouse gas emissions resulting from fossil fuel use, biogenic emissions are not included in the estimates; biogenic emissions are much smaller than standard and non-standard emissions.
+While the Pentagon categorizes its energy use into installations and operations, the Department of Energy uses different categories, dividing government departments CO2 equivalent emissions into three categories-standard operations, non-standard operations, and biogenic emissions.
+He paper focuses on greenhouse gas emissions resulting from fossil fuel use, biogenic emissions are not included in the estimates; biogenic emissions are much smaller than standard and non-standard emissions.

 By Department of Energy definition, non-standard operations are "vehicles, vessels, aircraft and other equipment used by Federal Government agencies in combat support, combat service support, tactical or relief operations, training for such operations, law enforcement, emergency response, or spaceflight (including associated ground-support equipment).
-Non-Standard operations also include the generation of electric power produced and sold commercially to other parties."42 Standard operations appear to be everything else that a department does to accomplish its functions, roles and missions.
-The Department of Energy reports that the US DOD has produced a total (standard and non-standard) of 527 million metric tons of CO2 equivalent from 2010 to 2017, an average of about 66 million metric tons per year in this period, roughly the same greenhouse gas emissions of 14 million passenger cars driven for one year.43
+Non-Standard operations also include the generation of electric power produced and sold commercially to other parties."47 Standard operations appear to be everything else that a department does to accomplish its functions, roles and missions.
+The Department of Energy reports that the US DOD has produced a total (standard and non-standard) of 593 million metric tons of CO2 equivalent from 2010 to 2018, an average of about 66 million metric tons per year in this period, roughly the same greenhouse gas emissions of 14 million passenger cars driven for one year.48 This is also roughly equivalent to the 15 percent of total GHG emissions of the residential sector of the United States.49

-Department of Energy data, were used to estimate the total greenhouse gas emissions for standard and non-standard operations of the DOD from FY2001-2017 to be a total of 1,212 million metric tons of CO2 equivalent.
+Department of Energy data were used to estimate the total greenhouse gas emissions for standard and non-standard operations of the DOD from FY2001-2018 to be a total of 1,267 million metric tons of CO2 equivalent.
 In any one year, the Pentagon's emissions are greater than many smaller countries total greenhouse gas emissions.
-For example, in 2017, US DOD greenhouse gas emissions were 59 million metric tons (not including biogenic emissions) of CO2e.
-In that same year, Pentagon emissions were greater than Finland, which emitted 46.8 million metric tons, Sweden which emitted 50.8 million metric tons, and Denmark which emitted 33.5 million metric tons of CO2e.
+For example, in 2018, US DOD greenhouse gas emissions were 56 million metric tons (not including biogenic emissions) of CO2e, a reduction of 3 million metric tons over the previous year.
+Thus, in http://ctsedwweb.ee.doe.gov/Annual/Report/ComprehensiveGreenhouseGasGHGInventoriesByAgencyAndFiscalYear.aspx.

-41 Department of Energy Federal Energy Management Program.
-Energy Information Agency, Comprehensive Annual Energy Data and Sustainability Performance, http://ctsedwweb.ee.doe.gov/Annual/Report/ComprehensiveGreenhouseGasGHGInventoriesByAgencyAndFiscalYear.aspx.
 These categories do not correspond to the EPA Greenhouse Gas Inventory Reports, nor to the DOD categories.